kbaseincubator/opal-orchestrator/README.md

 ## Acknowledgments

-Built for the OPAL (Organized Production of Agile Livelihoods) network, a DOE BER-funded cross-lab initiative for sustainable biomanufacturing research.
+Built for the OPAL (Orchestrated Platform for Autonomous Labs) platform, a DOE BER-funded cross-lab initiative for sustainable biomanufacturing research.